MicrosoftADC-West/Beginner-Challenge1_Cab-Finder/README.md

 **Assumptions** :

 - There is a finite amount of available routes/location with indicated start coordinates and destination coordinates which is unique.
-For example, a user cannot book a ride in routes not represented in the locations database.
+For example, a user cannot book a ride in routes not represented in the locations table/document.
 - Ride services only provides their price per kilometer, so to calculate the price
 - The distance in kilometer (KM) between two coordinates (long and lat) is assumed to be based on [Haversine formula - Wikipedia,](https://en.wikipedia.org/wiki/Haversine_formula)you are expected to write a helper function that calculates this distance.
 See [algorithm - Calculate distance between two latitude-longitude points?
 (Haversine formula) - Stack Overflow.](https://stackoverflow.com/questions/27928/calculate-distance-between-two-latitude-longitude-points-haversine-formula)